brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 - **Exercise snacks.** Recently, there has been increasingly more research on _[exercise snacks](https://health.clevelandclinic.org/exercise-snacks)_, which are brief bouts of exercise you do throughout the day that last no longer than 2-5 minutes.
-It could be as simple as walking up and down stairs, doing a set of push-ups, or even chair squats.
+It could be as simple as walking up and down stairs, doing a set of push-ups, or a set of chair squats.
 The point is to squeeze them in whenever you can, such as in between meetings, before lunch, or when you're taking a mental break from a deep focus problem.

 ## Conclusion